 The good news is that cabin air filter replacement is a do-it-yourself project.
 A local service center quoted us $95 for the filter and labor on a 2003 Toyota Camry.
 We saved $70 by doing the job ourselves.
 The filter cost only $25 at the dealer, and the job took less than 30 minutes.
 In most cases, you'll only need a Phillips screwdriver.
 You can usually find replacement instructions in the owner's manual.

 Our Camry's air filter setup is shown.
 But locations vary depending on the make and model of your car.
 In fact, some luxury cars are equipped with as many as three different types of filters: one for fresh air, a second for recirculated air and a third made of activated charcoal to remove odors.
 It's best to replace all three filters at the same time.

 If your manual doesn't show how to find and replace the filter, ask the dealer parts department for instructions.
-Many new filters have an instruction sheet—or the instructions may be on the manufacturer's Web site.
+Many new cabin air filters have an instruction sheet—or the instructions may be on the manufacturer's Web site.

 If your car isn't equipped with a cabin air filter, you're not out of luck—you can still add an ion purifier.
 Ion purifiers generate billions of negatively charged ions that attach to viruses, bacteria, dust and pollen.
 The particles are then attracted to positively charged surfaces like your plastic dashboard.
 Once they settle, it's just a matter of using a spray cleaner on all the hard surfaces to wipe away the pollutants.